eLearning vs. Traditional Learning: Considerations for Educators and Students

 The National Center for Education Statistics and the U.S. Department of Education revealed that in 2018, nearly six million students were enrolled in Elearning courses at degree-granting, post-secondary institutions in the U.S.

-Furthermore, in 2020, about 70% of the world’s total student population was affected by school closures as a result of the COVID-19 pandemic.
-The global Elearning market, which was already witnessing massive growth, only grew in importance.
+Since 2020, 98% of universities have moved their classes online.
+The global eLearning market, which was already witnessing massive growth, only grew in importance.
 There is an unprecedented necessity for students to be able to take part in forms of eLearning, and more people than ever—students and teachers alike—are curious about the differences between eLearning vs. traditional learning.

 At the same time, it’s also evident that traditional learning methods involving in-person teaching and hands-on training from an expert will always be necessary in certain circumstances.